anandu06dev/ng4StarterKit/README.md

 which violates DRY (Don't Repeat Yourself) and SRP (Single Responsibility Principle).
 The AOP (Aspect Oriented Programming) promotes an abstraction and to encapsulate cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information please visit: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

-**» Applying DDD layers to Angular**<br/>
+**» Applying layers to Angular**<br/>

 Domain-Driven Design does not dictate an application architecture.
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 At best the domain layer is self-contained to evolve independently.
-It is arguable whether additional granularity distributed across several layers in particular communication across multiple layers, introduce an unnecessary complexity.
-Moreover, Angular services are usually reactive stateful, whereas services in Domain-Driven Design are stateless!
+It is arguable whether additional granularity distributed across several layers introduce an unnecessary complexity in the frontend design system.

-When application or domain services carry out full business use cases, very often multiple actions are performed in a transactional way.
-It thus follows, they succeed or fail together!
-In case of not all interactions with the database succeeded, these services must execute a rollback on the client-side.
-This may become very expensive and leads to the question of whether full business use cases should be performed in the frontend at all?
-The usage of application or domain services is arguable!
-It may be a good idea to put business use cases with simple logic directly into the UI controller, so that UI controllers assume the orchestration path for full business use cases.
-However, for reusability purposes, we should target application or domain services.
-Simply put, **only apply Domain-Driven Design when applicable** and focus on layers to separate technical from business concerns.
+When application or domain services carry out full business use cases, it may become very expensive and rises the question whether full business use cases should be performed in the frontend at all?
+It may be a good idea to put business use cases with simple logic into the UI controller.
+However, we don't want to hide our application service / use case from the rest of the application.

 # Application Artifacts
 Angular intrinsically provides artifacts that simplifies applying patterns of DDD such as modules, controllers, factories, services or entities.